 The “EAT” letters were scrap yard salvage finds, believe it or not.

-I’m really digging that turquoise tile.
+I’m really digging that wide turquoise tile they used for the backsplash.
 So fun.

 The cast iron sink was a $25 Craigslist score, and the faucet is from IKEA.

 Another look back at how it looked before (below):

 Hard to believe it’s the same kitchen!
 Many thanks to Chelsea for sharing their bungalow kitchen with us.
 Visit her beautiful blog Farm Fresh Therapy for more photos and details.
 (Photos by Coley & Co.
 Photography.)